 The Eleventh Circuit Issue

-We encourage authors to write on any federal Eleventh Circuit topic you feel is interesting as well as important.
-Moreover, the article does not have to be limited to a federal issue or topic.
-An intertwining of both federal and state issues more often than not provides for a more interesting read considering the common overlap between the two.
+We are now accepting submissions for Volume 70, Issue 4, which will be published in the summer of 2016.
+We encourage authors to write on any timely and important Eleventh Circuit topic.
+Moreover, submissions do not have to be limited to a federal issue or topic.
+An intertwining of both federal and state issues is welcomed, as it provides for a wider audience and a more in-depth article.

 If you have a suggestion for this issue or questions about submissions, please contact the Eleventh Circuit Editor with “Eleventh Circuit Issue Submissions” in the subject line.